bcpxqz/node-hbase-docs/src/md/api/row.md

 })
 ```

+## API: row.exists

-## Test if a row or a column exists
+Test if a row or a column exists.

 ```javascript
 myRow.exists([column], callback);
 ```

-Column is optional and corresponds to a column family optionnally followed by a column name separated with a column (":").
+The column argument is optional and corresponds to a column family optionally followed by a column name separated with a colon character (":").

-Callback is required and receive two arguments, an error object if any and a boolean indicating whether the column exists or not.
+The callback argument is required and receives two arguments, an error object if any and a boolean value indicating whether the column exists or not.

 Example to see if a row exists: